-As of December 31, 1997, the Company had outstanding 44,950,083 shares of Common Stock, and options to purchase a total of approximately 11,576,213 shares of the Company's Common Stock under the Company's stock option plans.
-Of these shares, an estimated number of 2,322,897 shares recently issued or that may be issued or sold in connection with acquisition and investment transactions (including the acquisition of Four11 Corporation and the purchase by the Company and SOFTBANK Holdings Inc. of shares of capital stock of GeoCities in December 1997 and January 1998) will be tradeable pursuant to registration statements (including the registration statement of which this prospectus is part).
+As of June 10, 1998, the Company had outstanding 46,836,053 shares of Common Stock, and options to purchase a total of approximately 11,664,648 shares of the Company's Common Stock under the Company's stock option plans, including shares issued and options assumed in the recent acquisition of Viaweb.
+Of these shares, an estimated number of 3,186,132 shares recently issued in connection with acquisitions and investments have been or will be available for resale pursuant to registration statements filed by the Company with the SEC.
 Sales of substantial amounts of such shares in the public market or the prospect of such sales could adversely affect the market price of the Company's Common Stock.
-See "Selling Shareholders."